-In the health IT field, certification has a significant impact on salary.
+In the healthcare IT field, certification has a significant impact on salary.
 But the sheer number of health information technology (health IT) credentials available to today’s professionals makes it difficult to narrow down the choices.
-How do you decide which credential best suites your professional goals and aspirations?
-Below, explore five respected and widely-known health IT credentials: Epic, CPHIMS, CAHIMS, CHTS, and CHISP.
+How do you decide which credential best suits your professional goals and aspirations?
+Below, explore five respected and widely-known healthcare IT certifications: Epic, CPHIMS, CAHIMS, CHTS, and CHISP.

 What is Epic certification?
 Epic Systems professional credentials can be earned by health IT specialists who implement and work on Epic electronic health record software used by hospitals and other healthcare organizations.

 Why is Epic certification beneficial?
-Certification demonstrates your proficiency in one or more Epic software modules:
+This healthcare IT certification demonstrates your proficiency in one or more Epic software modules: